The Best 10mm Pistols: Top Choices and Essential Buying Tips

 Performance Scores

-The XTEN is a bruiser that feels and shoots great– even in the hands of someone that does not enter strongman competitions at the semi-competitive level.
+The XTEN is a bruiser that feels and shoots great – even in the hands of someone who does not enter strongman competitions at the semi-competitive level.
+It’s a great gun for those seeking reliability and performance in a 10mm platform.

 - Caliber: 10mm Auto